Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

 All you can eat Tattoo Removal

-This is one of my favorite stories that I have been saving.
+This is one of my favorite stories.
 I met this inmate at the Fresno Halfway house.
-HE stood out because he had a crazy hatred for cops/staff/officials and he showed it every chance he got.
-I mean a DEEP DEEP Hatred that you would have to have been blind not to notice.
-Now if you heard his stories in prison/life you would understand....you might not agree but you would see why he has such strong feelings.
+He stood out because he had a crazy hatred for cops/staff/officials and he showed it every chance he got.
+I mean a DEEP DEEP hatred impossible to not notice.
+If you heard his stories in prison/life you would understand....you might not agree but you would see why he has such strong feelings.
 He made it his mission to mess with anyone who had any authority.
 He actually was super clever so some of the stuff he did was hilarious in preparation alone.

 To add context to this story this guy was a big guy (about 6' 2....maybe 275).....he had tattoos covering his entire body.
 He often joked that as he had run out of room to add ink, he would have to erase everything on his body and start over.

 He decided one day that he wanted to get another tattoo.
-He went to a place that he learned was owned & run by law enforcement.
+He went to a place that he learned was owned and run by a law enforcement individual.
 He asked how much for a particular tattoo he wanted.
 They laughed saying what's the point you already are fully covered so there is no room on your body.
 But he kept pressing so the owner in an attempt to get him to leave walked over and grabbed a business card and wrote on the back of that card that they would give him unlimited tattoos on any open skin for $250.00.

 That's it....More stories that aren't meant for a newsletter will come out in my book.